juhovh/mocha-jenkins-reporter/README.md

 General Information
 -------------------

-First you need to add the library to your package.json, right now it is not published in `npm` so you can use the following setting to get the latest version:
+First you need to add the library to your package.json, you can use the following setting to get the latest version:

 `"mocha-jenkins-reporter": "0.0.8"`